psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 When that he yed in or oute,
 Jafon went with hym aboute.
 The lady lay, but fhe flept noght.
-For of the fquyerre flie had grete thoght ;
+For of the fquyerre flie had grete thoght;
 How he was feyre and fliape wele.
-Body and amies, and everie dele :
+Body and amies, and everie dele:
 Ther was non in al hir londe
 So wel he femyd dougti of honde.
 But fhe howde wele for no cafe.